-We are a translation agency in Prague, Czech Republic and we translate and provide interpreting from/to 50 world languages (English, Czech, German, Italian, French, Russian, Polish and many others), legal and certified translations are the basis of our work.
+We are a boutique translation agency in Prague, Czech Republic and we translate and provide translations and interpreting from/to 50 world languages (English, Czech, German, Italian, French, Russian, Polish, Spanish and many others).
 Clients value our accuracy and professional approach.

-Our tip: I am recommended as a reliable court-appointed translator by the British Embassy.
-It means I often translate birth certificates, wedding certificates, diplomas, employment contracts and other documents required for residency permits (after Brexit), registrations of newly born children, passport applications and others both from English or to English.
+Our tip: I am recommended as a reliable court-appointed translator by the British Embassy in Prague.
+I often interpret weddings, interviews in front of public bodies, or translate birth certificates, diplomas, employment contracts and other documents required for residency permits and much more.
 My husband is English so I have plenty of experience with British paperwork.
-Martina Levey

 Consecutive interpreting is often used in business meetings, training or short lectures and presentations.
 The speaker talks in shorter sections, pausing to give the interpreter time to translate the content of the speech.
 In this way, the interpreter does not speak at the same time as the speaker.